Foreverland/SYNCPropertyMapper/README.md

 NSDictionary *userValues = [user hyp_dictionary];
 ```

-That's it, that's all you have to do.
-But that's not all, the keys will be magically transformed into a lowercase/underscore convention.
+That's it, that's all you have to do, the keys will be magically transformed into a `snake_case` convention.

 ```json
 {